Hello, my name’s Don. I’m an American living in Frankfurt am Main, Germany, which has been my home ever since I got married here in 1971.

-Also at the Volkshochschule I have been teaching a German-language opera appreciation course called Opern-Gespräche since 1999, and a similar course in English called Frankfurt OperaTalk since 2002.
-Both of these courses are still going strong, in their 36th and 22nd semesters.
-If by any chance you live in or near Frankfurt and are interested in opera (and speak either German or English) you are cordially invited to enroll.
+Also at the Volkshochschule I taught a German-language opera appreciation course called Opern-Gespräche starting in 1999, and a similar course in English called Frankfurt OperaTalk starting in 2002.
+Both of these courses were still going strong when they were abruptly ended by the first coronavirus lockdown in March 2020.

 In addition to reading each other’s tips and pages, we VirtualTourist members also met (and still meet) in person at VT-meetings all over the world.
 I have attended such meetings in Karlsruhe, Antwerp, Bacharach, Frankfurt, Paris, Bonn, Aachen and London, among other places.